A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: Introduction

-Model reduction methods have become indispensable tools for tackling high-dimensional control problems governed by PDEs.
-Classical approaches such as Proper Orthogonal Decomposition (POD) and Galerkin projection construct reduced-order models (ROMs) by projecting the full-order system onto carefully chosen subspaces.
+Model reduction methods have become indispensable tools for tackling high dimensional control problems governed by PDEs.
+Classical approaches such as Proper Orthogonal Decomposition (POD)\cite{POD1,POD2,POD3} and Galerkin projection\cite{Galerkin1,Galerkin2} construct reduced-order model (ROM) by projecting the full-order model (FOM) onto carefully chosen subspaces.
 While these methods have achieved success in deterministic scenarios, they exhibit significant limitations when dealing with stochastic optimal control problems: First, such methods typically require direct manipulation of the full order model’s system matrices.
 Second, when handling high-dimensional stochastic parameter spaces, the combination of traditional Monte Carlo sampling and POD faces the challenge of the "curse of dimensionality."
 Finally, existing methods mainly focus on the approximation accuracy of state variables while neglecting the optimization of output errors directly related to control objectives.

-In order to address the above issues, this paper presents a non-intrusive $\mathcal{L}^2$-optimal model order reduction approach for stochastic optimal control problems.
-The method innovatively employs a parameter-separable form to handle the dependence on stochastic parameters, and directly minimizes the $\mathcal{L}^2$ norm of output errors through gradient optimization techniques.
+In order to address the above issues, this paper presents a non-intrusive $\mathcal{L}_2$-optimal model order reduction approach for stochastic optimal control problems.
+The method innovatively employs a parameter-separable form to handle the dependence on stochastic parameters, and directly minimizes the $\mathcal{L}_2$ norm of output errors through gradient optimization techniques\cite{L2}.
+This method was originally motivated by the work on $\mathcal{H}_2$-optimal model order reduction\cite{H2,H} for nonparametric LTI systems.
 Compared with existing methods, this approach has three significant advantages: Firstly, it is completely data-driven based on output measurements, eliminating the need to access the internal system matrices.
 Secondly, it guarantees the approximation accuracy of control outputs, directly aligning with the optimization of control objectives.
 In addition, its computational complexity is independent of the original PDE dimensionality, ensuring feasibility for real-time control applications.